nottrobin/docs/src/en/help-vmware.md

 	--config datastore=NFSSTORE
 ```

-!!!
-Note:
+[note]
 When you specify these options in the bootstrap command, they will only
 apply to the 'controller' and 'default' models.
 Use
 [`model-defaults`](./models-config.html) if you want all new models to use
 those options.

-!!!
-Note:
+[/note]

+[note]
 When bootstrapping Juju with vSphere, Juju downloads a cloud image to
 the Juju client machine and then uploads it to your cloud.
 If you're far
 away from the cluster, this may take some time.
+[/note]

 ## Troubleshooting